-Disasters can be either natural, like an earthquake, or man-made, like a terrorist attack.
-There are steps you can take to reduce the risk of experiencing a disaster; make sure you know the level of risk before you enter a situation, and recognize the warning signs of a disaster.
-There is no way to completely protect yourself from a disaster, so having a disaster preparedness plan in place for you and your family can make a big difference in how well you’re able to cope with the potential disaster.
+Disasters can be natural, like a hurricane, or man-made, like a terrorist attack.
+There are steps you can take to lower your risk of going through a disaster; make sure you know the level of risk in a disaster, and know the warning signs of a disaster.
+Use these links to make a preparedness plan for you and your family.
+This will help you cope with a disaster if one happens.

 - Disaster Preparation and Recovery (MedlinePlus)